 Madeleine Milhaud, widow of Darius, gives a rare insight into the private live of herself and her late husband.watch the clip

-This concert will take place in the concert hall without a live audience: you can watch the concert via the livestream.
+This concert will take place in the concert hall, even without a live audience: you can watch the concert via the livestream.

 🎟️🎫 Buy your tickets (€5) here!